 - ¼ tsp white pepper

 - 2 bay leaves

-- Melt the plant-based spread or vegan butter in a pot over medium heat.
+- Melt the plant-based spread or vegan butter in a pot over medium-high heat.
 Add the onions and fry gently for five minutes.

 - Add the celery and fry five minutes more.
-If not adding celery, just fry the onions another five minutes, stirring often, until golden and soft.
+If not adding celery, just fry the onions another five minutes (so ten minutes total), stirring often, until golden and soft.